Explore Ways to Make an Impact

 - Business Leaders can promote a culture of parent support.

-- Faith Communities can offer space for parent and youth activities.
+- Faith Communities can offer space for caregivers to build social connections, get peer-support, and a place for youth to be active an engage.

-- Family and Youth Serving Organizations can train staff on preventing, recognizing, and responding to child abuse and neglect.
+- Family and Youth Serving Organizations can train staff on preventing, recognizing, and responding to child abuse using Connections Matters, Protective Factors or Mandated Reporter Trainings.

-- Friends and Neighbors can help break the social isolation some parents may experience or encourage parents to seek support when needed by going to FindHelpGA.org or calling the 1-800-244-537.
+- Friends and Neighbors can help break the social isolation some caregivers may experience or encourage caregivers to seek support when needed by going to FindHelpGA.org.

-- Individuals can volunteer for an after-school mentoring program.
+- Individuals can volunteer for an after-school mentoring program or volunteer at community organizations working to support families.

 Want to know how you can help?
 Georgia just released a State Child Abuse and Neglect Prevention Plan that includes ways individuals, communities, workplaces and others can get involved.
 As Georgians we have the collective power to strengthen families by advocating for policies, programs, and practices that increase: